 Train Simulator: West Highland Line (South) Route Add-On Review

-Train Simulator: West Highland Line (South) Route Add-On is an application developed by Milepost Simulations.
+Train Simulator: West Highland Line (South) Route Add-On is an application created by Milepost Simulations.
 Train Simulator: West Highland Line (South) Route Add-On was first published on .
-It is available on Steam, Other.
+It is accessible for Steam, Other.

 About This ContentThe 98 mile long West Highland Line between Helensburgh and Fort William is arguably one of the most scenic railway lines in the British Isles.

 The line was built by the West Highland Railway and opened in 1894, giving Fort William a vital link to Glasgow and the rest of the UK.
 Unlike other major railway routes, the West Highland Line was built to follow the contours of the terrain rather than having expensive large viaducts, giving the unique feel and stunning scenery that so many enjoy today.

 Starting at Helensburgh Upper Station above the River Clyde, the route follows the shore of Gare Loch, passing the closed stations at Rhu and Shandon, and the naval base at Faslane.
 The first traditional West Highland Railway station is at Garelochead Station, before the line turns away from Loch Long for Glen Douglas, the first summit on the line; here, there is also a rail-served MOD munitions depot.